 Lastly, you have the supported devices for each security system.
 This will help you know what you can monitor with each system.

 LiveWatch aims to keep things simple.
-It has the cheapest starter kit at $99, while the sensors it offers, such as entry sensors and motion sensors, are moderately priced.
+It has the cheapest starter kit, while the sensors it offers, such as entry sensors and motion sensors, are moderately priced.
 The system has minimal protection against environmental threats such as temperature, smoke, and fire.

 Abode offers a wide range of supported devices and they also have their own available devices.
 These sensors are priced competitively, making Abode the most attractive alternative to SimpliSafe in terms of price.